Ro-Fo/Vb6IdeDocker/README.md

 ### Windows Server Core

-In Windows Server Core image their can be problems with MSI-Installer-Packages.
-Just copy the ```oledlg.dll``` DLL to the Windows System Directory if its missing.
+The Windows Server Core image has problems with MSI-Installer-Packages.
+Copy the ```oledlg.dll``` DLL to the Windows System Directory if its missing.

 ``` dockerfile
     COPY /oledlg.dll "C:/Windows/System32"